The Limitations of Rating Nursing Care by Customer Surveys

 Long Slog to the Bronx

 Many years ago, I worked the evening shift at a hospital for the terminally ill.
 I was assigned to work on the day of a blizzard.
 I love my work and had no one to worry about at home, so I was determined to get to the hospital.
 I usually took a bus across the Bronx to work, but the buses weren’t running.
-My only option was […]
+My only option was to take the subway […]

 2017-03-20T09:40:52-04:00March 17th, 2017|Nursing, nursing stories|3 Comments